zxynj/zxynj-personal-website/content/post/knn_in_r_and_python_wb.md

 #### Python

 The StandardScaler API in sklearn package divides the centered column by its population standard error instead of the sample standard error.
-For consistency, we will manually standardize our data using the sample standard error
+For consistency, we will manually standardize our data using the sample standard error.

 ```python